 Why Conduct Telephone Surveys?

-Telephone surveys are more appropriate for certain types of market research than other methods.
+Telephone surveys are more appropriate for certain types of market research than others.
 The advantages of conducting telephone based research arise from the following:

 - Telephone numbers are easy to obtain in bulk (for businesses at least) or gather from customers.